 Hoosac Tunnel Is A Desolate Tunnel From 1851 Hiding In Small Town Massachusetts

-Did you know the gruesome history behind Hoosac Tunnel in small town Massachusetts?
+Did you know the gruesome history behind the Hoosac Tunnel in small-town Massachusetts?
 Have you ever visited it?
 We’d love to hear your thoughts and experiences in the comments!

 If you’re considering visiting the Hoosac Tunnel and planning an adventure to Western Massachusetts, I’d recommend staying at The Porches Inn in North Adams.
 While we’re at it, check out Coyote Flaco for some of the best Mexican food in Massachusetts.